Skip to main content

 SWIFT SHA

-SWIFT SHA (Shared fees; Fees split between sender and recipient) is a global wire transfer where the sender pays their bank’s fees, while the recipient covers any fees charged by their own bank.
+SWIFT SHA (Shared fees; Fees split between sender and recipient) is a global wire transfer where the sender pays their bank’s fees, while the recipient covers any fees charged by their bank.
 Additional fees from intermediary banks may apply and are usually deducted from the transfer amount.

 SWIFT SHA is useful when you're sending to a country or currency that is not covered by local rails, and the recipient expects to cover the charges by their own bank (recipient bank).
 SWIFT SHA is available globally for all destination currencies.